-- the defendant’s negligent actions caused your brain injury (your brain injury would not have occurred if the defendant had acted with reasonable care)
+- The defendant’s negligent actions caused your brain injury (your brain injury would not have occurred if the defendant had acted with reasonable care); and

-Experienced personal injury attorneys use a wide range of evidence and legal arguments in order to put forward a compelling case.
+Our experienced Philadelphia brain injury lawyers use a wide range of evidence and legal arguments in order to put forward a compelling case.
 Independent medical experts and accident reconstruction specialists are often engaged to analyze the facts and construct a convincing argument.

 If you have suffered a traumatic head injury that has resulted in permanent disabilities, we can help you recover the money that you are entitled to.
-Our personal injury lawyers have an excellent reputation across Pennsylvania for recovering big awards for injured victims who have suffered serious brain or head injuries.
+Our personal injury lawyers have an excellent reputation in Philadelphia and across Pennsylvania for recovering significant awards for injured victims who have suffered serious brain or head injuries.

-You deserve an experienced Pennsylvania trial lawyer handle your brain injury case.
-At Marciano & MacAvoy, we are experts at proving the required elements of a brain injury lawsuit in Pennsylvania in order to get the money you are entitled to.
+You deserve an experienced Philadelphia trial lawyer to handle your case.
+At Marciano & MacAvoy, P.C., we are experts at proving the required elements of a brain injury lawsuit in Pennsylvania in order to get the money you are entitled to.

 Contact our Philadelphia offices at (215) 608-2183 to arrange your free consultation.